 Social monitoring also plays a critical role in protecting your reputation.
 While Google Alerts is excellent for warning you about negative articles, your customers may post criticism on social networks that could go undetected.
 Many social media monitoring tools are free, but there are also plenty of white glove services available if you have room in your budget.

 During the Crisis

-When a crisis breaks, most of your team’s activities will fall into two broad areas: resolving problems that led to the situation, and communicating internally and externally about what actions you’re taking.
+When a crisis breaks, most of your team’s activities will fall into two broad areas: resolving problems that led to the situation and communicating internally and externally about the actions you’re taking.

 Assign one team to the task of identifying the root causes of the problem and fixing them.
 Problems can include everything from flawed processes to security breaches or even sabotage.
-Leadership must dig beneath the surface to address underlying policies and prevent similar issues in the future.
+Therefore leadership must dig beneath the surface to address underlying policies and prevent similar issues in the future.

 Your resolution team should include financial and legal executives to help determine an appropriate means of reparation for victims.

 Your communication team should be diverse enough to gather and understand a wide variety of data.
 Some audiences will require in-depth information regarding technical details, while others will only need high-level executive summaries.
-By training multiple sets of individuals as potential spokespeople, you’ll be prepared to handle a wide variety of issues.
+Train multiple sets of individuals as potential spokespeople to handle a wide variety of issues.